 - District energy

-For the 1st phase that will be covered in the SmartEnCity project, the estimated installed power is 5,300 kW.
-The primary fuel for this generation will be biomass (wood chips) and natural gas will be used as a backup for high demand scenarios, with an estimated demand coverage of 5% to 10%.
-Preliminary studies have been carried out for both the network layout (1st phase) and location of the generation facilities (for both the 1st and 2nd phase, see images).
-The estimated space needed for this room in phase 1 is 500 m2, and future expansions are also foreseen.
+The estimated installed power is 3,200 kW.
+The primary fuel for this generation will be biomass (wood chips) and natural gas will be used as backup for high demand scenarios, with an estimated demand coverage of 5% to 10%.

-The biomass boiler rooms will be equipped with biomass boilers, additional backup gas boilers as previously defined, and primary network pumping systems.
-A resource management centre (RMC) will enable optimal management of the district heating production and distribution system.
-A website will be set up for online consultations and energy consumption information.
+The boilers will be arranged in two rooms, one for biomass and the other for natural gas, in independent premises of the current facilities of the civic centre.
+A resource management centre (RMC) will enable optimum management of the district heating production and distribution system.
+A website for on-line consultation and information on energy consumption will gather this information.